lsymonds/Moogie.Queues/README.md

 Install the applicable packages from the following list:

 * `Moogie.Queues` - a package that contains the main functionality, interfaces and entities.
-You should install this in your startup project and wherever you wish to inject an `IQueueManager` into your class.
+You should install this in your startup project and wherever you wish to use and/or inject an `IQueueManager` into your class.
 This package has no other dependencies.
 * `Moogie.Queues.DependencyInjection` - a package that contains an extension method that adds Moogie.Queues to your `IServiceCollection` implementation instance.
 If you do not use dependency injection, then you should not install this package.
 * `Moogie.Queues.Providers.Memory` - include this whenever you want to use the `MemoryProvider` (usually when writing integration tests) and wherever you instantiate a `QueueManager` instance.
-You do not need to reference this package in projects where you are solely relying on the `IQueueProvider` interface.
+You do not need to reference this package in projects where you are solely relying on the `IQueueManager` interface.
 * `Moogie.Queues.Providers.AmazonSQS` - include this whenever you want to use the `SQSProvider` and wherever you instantiate a `QueueManager` instance.
-You do not need to reference this package in projects where you are solely relying on the `IQueueProvider` interface.
+You do not need to reference this package in projects where you are solely relying on the `IQueueManager` interface.
 * `Moogie.Queues.Providers.AzureQueueStorage` - include this whenever you want to use the `AzureQueueStorage` and wherever you instantiate a `QueueManager` instance.
-You do not need to reference this package in projects where you are solely relying on the `IQueueProvider` interface.
+You do not need to reference this package in projects where you are solely relying on the `IQueueManager` interface.

 Then instantiate a `QueueManager` instance or add it to your `ServiceCollection` instance.